Frida Amundsen

-Frida Waage Amundsen (born 9 September 1992) is a Norwegian singer and songwriter from Vaksdal.
+Frida Waage Amundsen (born 9 September 1992) is a Norwegian singer and songwriter from Vaksdal Municipality.

 In autumn 2009, she signed a recording contract with EMI, the debut album September Blue was released in 2012.
 The debut single "Closer" was released 20 May 2011. with considerable airplay on Norwegian radio stations.
 The song was written and produced by Lars K. Hustoft of Crystal Air Music and by Yngve Highland.
 Frida Amundsen has since climbed the charts in Germany, Italy, Austria, Switzerland, Sweden, Finland and Denmark.